dillonHe/EasyEDA-Documents/Tutorial/PCBOrder.md

 </tbody>
 </table>

 If you have any special PCB requirements, please contact us before placing your order.
-We can help you find the best PCB house for your specialised needs.

 ## Price
  All Prices stated are FOB Shenzhen.
 This does not include transportation costs which shall be borne the customer.

 ### Manufacturing Price
-Price is dependant on many factors, such as the quantity of PCBs you order, PCB Color, Surface Finish, PCB Thickness, PCB Dimensions.
+Price is dependant on many factors, such as the quantity of PCBs you order, PCB Color, Surface Finish, PCB Thickness, PCB Dimensions, Hole size etc.

 EasyEDA uses a group buy business model and we are sure it will be hard to find a better PCB suppler than EasyEDA offering the same price and quality.

-EasyEDA needs 4~5 days to manufacture the PCBs after you submit payment.
+EasyEDA needs 2~4 days to manufacture the PCBs after you submit payment.

 ###Shipping Costs